Erythema Annulare Centrifugum

 Pathophysiology

-The pathogenesis of erythema annulare centrifugum (EAC) is unknown, but it is probably due to a hypersensitivity reaction to a variety of agents, including drugs, arthropod bites, infections (bacterial, mycobacterial, viral, fungal, filarial), ingestion (blue cheese Penicillium), and malignancy.
+EAC represents a hypersensitivity reaction to a variety of agents, including drugs, arthropod bites, infections (bacterial, mycobacterial, viral, fungal, filarial), ingestion (blue cheese Penicillium), and malignancy.[4]
+It has been reported in association with eosinophilic granulomatosis with polyangiitis.[5]
 Injections of Trichophyton, Candida, tuberculin, and tumor extracts have been reported to induce EAC, supporting a type IV hypersensitivity reaction as at least one mechanism for its development.
-Another purported mechanism in the pathogenesis of EAC is that of a Th1-mediated reaction with elevated levels of tumor necrosis factor-alpha and associated proinflammatory cytokines.
-Minni and Sarro[4] reported response to (and relapse following cessation of) etanercept in a 57-year-old white man as evidence supporting this theory.

-Other cases of EAC have been found in association with an underlying systemic or infectious disease (eg, liver disease,[5] Sjögren syndrome, systemic lupus erythematosus, Graves disease,[6] hypereosinophilic syndrome,[7] appendicitis[8] ), herpes zoster,[9] chronic lymphocytic leukemia, and HIV disease.
+Other cases of EAC have been found in association with an underlying systemic or infectious disease (eg, liver disease,[7] Sjögren syndrome, systemic lupus erythematosus, Graves disease,[8] hypereosinophilic syndrome,[9] appendicitis[10] ), herpes zoster,[11] chronic lymphocytic leukemia, and HIV disease).
 Drugs reported to cause EAC include finasteride, piroxicam, hydroxychloroquine, amitriptyline, and spironolactone.
 Still other cases have been attributable to a familial form.
-However, in most cases, no underlying cause can be found.
-One study of 24 cases of EAC with special reference to its association with an underlying disease found no increased incidence of systemic disease, malignancy, or infection.[10]
-In another study of 113 cases of gyrate erythemas, 7 cases (none of which was erythema gyratum repens) were associated with internal malignancy compared with 6 cases in the control group.

 Hypotheses about the mechanism of annularity focus on the interaction between mediators of inflammation and ground substance as foreign antigens diffuse through the skin.